brickman1444/GridExplorerBot/DesignIdeas.md

 Help People With Problems
 ---------------------------
 1. Vampire
-	1. Needs artificial blood from research facility to get unstuck from being a bat
+	1. Needs artificial blood from research facility to get unstuck from being a bat.
+Harvest blood orange and then put them in a clamp to press the blood out.
 2. Unicorn
 3. Merperson
 4. Zombie